Hisa Franko: A Dining Experience Worth Traveling For

 How to Secure a Reservation

-Dinner and lunch reservations are available Thursday – Sunday.
+Dinner and lunch are offered Wednesday through Sunday.

 Cost

-This was our first choice, but unfortunately they were already booked when we made our dinner reservation.
+This was our first choice, but it was already fully booked by the time we secured our dinner reservation.
+If you can get a room here, do it.

 Final Thoughts